-Transmission network development is ever-evolving.
+Transmission network development plan is updated regularly.
 To allow for comparison of network development projects on a year-on-year basis, data is represented at a fixed point in time - the data freeze date.
-The data freeze date of TDPNI 2020 is 1 July 2020.
+The data freeze date of TDPNI 2021 is 1 July 2021.